Springs with Forced Displacement#

 Exercise 4.
 Square Well#

 In this exercise, we are going to work with a square well potential.
-We will see how both to decompose it into a series of periodic forcing functions as well as delta function forcing functions.
+We will see how to decompose it into a series of periodic as well as delta function forcing functions.

 a.
 The square well forcing function#